 Static IP addresses are required for all SIM cards.

 The first step is configuring the Server.
-Make sure you are connected to the GSM network and so you have the WAN interface active.
+Make sure you are connected to the cellular network and so you have the WAN interface active.

 You can also use the Ethernet interface as a WAN interface.